 In the event something is wrong with the way that you are running, your coach can then train you in the proper form necessary to be able to run pain free.
 That is the number one goal of RunRx.

 …your emotions stay in check.

 Running, when done correctly, does not create more injury.

-Every runner, big, small, fast or slow goes through these movements; it’s when and how they progress through these movements that creates pain and injury.
+Every runner, big, small, fast, or slow goes through these movements; it’s when and how they progress through these movements that create pain and injury.

 Let’s look at three very common running form mistakes: